-Community comes together to celebrate cycling and walking boost for canal
+Community comes together to celebrate cycling and walking boost on Leeds & Liverpool Canal

-Important link re-opens following improvement works as part of a £2.9m scheme of canal towpath upgrades across West Yorkshire
+Important link on Leeds & Liverpool Canal towpath re-opens following improvement works as part of a £2.9m scheme of canal towpath upgrades across West Yorkshire

 A community celebration was held at Silsden today (Saturday 18 August) to mark the official re-opening of a section of the Leeds & Liverpool Canal, following improvement works as part of a £2.9m package to boost cycling and walking access on West Yorkshire towpaths.